Stretching and the Coordination of Muscles

 Over time, this reduces compensatory strain on joints, improves gait, and lowers the background “noise” of pain signals reaching the brain.

-In essence Stretching is not about flexibility alone.
-It is a conversation between muscles, nerves, blood vessels, and the brain.
-By restoring balance between antagonistic muscles, we improve circulation, quiet excessive neural firing, and support systemic regulation.
+Stretching is not about flexibility alone.
+It is a continuous conversation between muscles, nerves, blood vessels, and the brain.
+By restoring coordination between muscles as they shift roles during movement — rather than treating them as fixed antagonistic pairs — stretching supports circulation, calms excessive neural firing, and contributes to systemic regulation and ease of movement.

 Comments